EthanTsui/multithreadtesting/README.md

 Currently, this framework is ONLY suitable for testing unique string, for examples, unique id, transaction id, invoice id, and any single process which can be represented as a unique string.

-To avoid error "java.lang.OutOfMemoryError: Java heap space", Set vm parameter, -Xmx1024m, while running.
+To avoid error "java.lang.OutOfMemoryError: Java heap space", Set vm parameter, -Xmx1024m.

 ##How to use